aferrercrafter/dotnet/blazor-conference/readme.md

 ## Blazor History

+- Interactive web UI with C#
+- UI Components (Think in components)
+- Single-Page App (dynamically rewriting the current web page with new data from the web server, instead of the default method of the browser loading entire new pages.)
+- Open-source and free

 ## Blazor Server

 ### What files were created?

 Several files were created in the BlazorApp directory, to give you a simple Blazor app that is ready to run.

 - `Program.cs` is the entry point for the app that starts the server.
+Build and Run
 - `Startup.cs` is where you configure the app services and middleware.
+MapBlazorHub()
 - `App.razor` is the root component for the app.
 - The `BlazorApp/Pages` directory contains some example web pages for the app.
 - `BlazorApp.csproj` defines the app project and its dependencies.